 Here are some of the featured ingredients in our facial oil to give you better insight into our product.
 It’s great to know the many benefits each ingredient provides to make sure you’re selecting a well-chosen facial oil that’s right for you.
 Look out for these oils the next time you’re shopping for one:

 Jojoba Oil is an anti-inflammatory ingredient that soothes irritated skin, especially eczema prone skin.
-Promotes skin health and helps slow down the signs of aging naturally.
+Promotes skin health and helps slow down the signs of ageing naturally.

 - Closest natural replacement to the oil produced by the human skin called ‘sebum’, protects the skin from external toxins and acts as the first defence barrier for the skin.